HMS Princess Margaret: Construction and design

-Princesses Irene and Margaret were requisitioned and made into minelayers in order to increase the Royal Navy's capacity for minelaying.
+To improve the minelaying capability of the Royal Navy, Princess Irene and Princess Margaret were requisitioned and converted to minelayers.
 They were 395 ft 6 in long overall with a beam of 54 ft and a draught of 16 ft 9 in.
 The ships had a gross register tonnage of 5934 t.
 Ten Babcock & Wilcox water-tube boilers fed steam at 202 psi to geared steam turbines driving two shafts.
 The machinery was rated at 15000 shp giving a speed of 22.5 kn.
 They had a crew of 225.

 Armament consisted of two 4.7 in (120 mm) guns, two 12-pounder (76 mm) guns, two 6-pounder (57 mm) anti-aircraft guns and one 2-pounder pom-pom anti-aircraft autocannon.
 They could carry up to 500 mines.

 Service

 World War I

 Princess Margaret was commissioned on 26 December 1914.
 By March 1915, she was listed as being a member of the Minelaying Squadron.
 On 8 May 1915 Princess Margaret and Princess Irene laid a minefield northwest of Heligoland, with Princess Margaret laying 490 mines.
 On 16 August 1915, Princess Margaret, escorted by two divisions of the 10th Destroyer Flotilla, eight destroyers in total, was tasked with laying a minefield on the Amrum Bank.
 At about 8:45 pm five patrolling German destroyers encountered the British force near the Horns Reefs light vessel.
 The German destroyer B98 fired two torpedoes, one of which stuck the British destroyer Mentor.
 Princess Margaret turned away to avoid the attack, with the rest of the British destroyers (most of which had not spotted the German ships and thought that Mentor had struck a mine) following.
 The German force also turned away, and Mentor, which had her bow blown off, was left by herself to make her way back to base.
 Despite the damage, Mentor made it safely back to Harwich.
 On 10 September 1915 Princess Margaret and the minelayers Angora and Orvieto set out from the Humber with a close escort of six destroyers and with heavy distant covering forces (including most of the rest of the Harwich Force and the Battle Cruiser Force out of Rosyth) on Operation CY, another attempt to lay a minefield off the Amrum Bank.
 This time the Germans did not interfere, and the three minelayers laid a total of 1,450 mines on the night of 10/11 September.
 The German light cruiser Graudenz struck a mine in this minefield on the night of 21/22 April 1916.
 On the night of 8/9 November 1915 Princess Margaret and Angora laid another field of 850 mines to replace the field laid in September, which had been discovered by the Germans.
 While the minefield was laid successfully, the destroyer Matchless, part of the covering force, struck a German mine on the return journey to Harwich.